Bryan Christiansen is in his second season as the head swimming coach for Frostburg after being hired from a national search in September of 2018.

 Christiansen has coached swimming since 2008 at the club and high school levels and still active with summer swim camps, also directing the New Paltz Elite Camp from 2016-17.

-Christiansen graduated from Hiram College, earning his bachelor's degree in history in 2008 with a 3.82 GPA.
+Christiansen graduated from Hiram College, earning his bachelor's degree in history in 2008.
 He was a three-year captain of the men's swim team and was named the MVP in the 2006-2007 season.
 He was part of the 800-meter freestyle relay team that finished with a time of 7:06.60 in 2008, still a Hiram College record to this day.